skytruong90/CIA_Triad-Python/README.md

 # What is this?
-This is a file integrity monitor.
+This is a program in python that uses the CIA Triad concept.

-In this project, I learn how to create a file integrity monitor from scratch.
-From the CIA Triad and how it safe guard file.
+The CIA Triad is a fundamental concept in information security that stands for Confidentiality, Integrity, and Availability.
+These three principles are essential to ensure the protection of sensitive information and assets.

 # What does this do?